 - Create safe children’s play and adventure areas.

-- Create an indigenous garden of remembrance using a labyrinth for reflection for those who have brutally lost their lives while on the cusp of life itself.
+- Create an indigenous garden of remembrance using a labyrinth for reflection.

 - Create a shaded grassed area for picnics and events.